N3uR0TiCV0iD/N3uR0TiC-REToolkit/README.md

 This work is released under the [CC0 1.0 Universal (CC0 1.0) Public Domain Dedication](http://creativecommons.org/publicdomain/zero/1.0/).

-To view a copy of this license, visit the link or open the "LICENSE" file.
+To view a copy of this license, visit the link above or open the [LICENSE](LICENSE) file.